redhat-ai-dev/ai-rhdh-installer/README.md

 ## Configuration

 > [!IMPORTANT]
 > It is recommended you configure using the `configure.sh` script listed below.
-Configuration options for pre-existing Instances are a work-in-progress (WIP).
-You can find information for those WIP options below:
+Configuration options for pre-existing instances are a work-in-progress (WIP), you can find this information here:
 >- [Pre-existing GitOps/ArgoCD Instances](./docs/GITOPS-CONFIG.md)
 >- [Pre-existing Pipelines/Tekton Instances](./docs/PIPELINES-CONFIG.md)
 >- [Pre-existing Developer Hub Instances](./docs/RHDH-CONFIG.md)